DDVD233/dvd_blog/source/_posts/home.md

 # About me

 I am an undergraduate student at Emory University, majoring in Computer Science and Math.
-I currently in Emory Brain Network Lab under the supervision of [Dr. Carl Yang](http://www.cs.emory.edu/~jyang71/) and [Hejie Cui](https://hejiecui.com/).
+I am currently in Emory Brain Network Lab under the supervision of [Dr. Carl Yang](http://www.cs.emory.edu/~jyang71/) and [Hejie Cui](https://hejiecui.com/).

 Before joining Emory Brain Network Lab, I worked with [Dr. John Duncan](https://www.math.emory.edu/people/faculty/individual.php?NUM=392) on umbral moonshine and others.
 My work was primarily on determining the modular form trace functions obtained from the action of Spin(24) on V-supernatural.